hyunjongL/cs494_project/README.md

 5. I Used Ngrinder to check my webserver's TPS.
 ![NgrinderUsage](./screenshots/ngrinder.png)
-stresstest.py is the script used for stress testing
+stresstest.py is the script used for stress testing So, the test took very long as I had expected.
+Unfortunately, this would have shown big difference when I used arcus, however I was not able to connect it to my server.
+Still, it was quite self-explanatory that only using mysql as a database would be very slow.

+6. Using Arcus
+I have planned to use arcus as following
+Person A using this SNS.
+A requests for 10 writings of A's friends.
+NOW: Queries who A follows -> Queries writing whose author is 'who A follows' -> limit by 10 and order by time With arcus
+-> CHECK ARCUS if it has following list of A
+  ->if there is no cache, query mysql for followers and cache it.
+-> CHECK ARCUS for writings whose writer is 'who A follows' -> if there is no writings up to 10, query mysql to search more writings.

+Also, all new writings must be cached for up to 10 days, and up to 10000(estimate) writings can be cached.

 다음 할 일
 1. arcus와 연결이 가능하도록 한다. x